John C. Breckinridge: Mexican–American War

 A supporter of the Mexican–American War, Breckinridge sought appointment to the staff of Major General William Orlando Butler, a prominent Kentucky Democrat, but Butler could only offer him an unpaid aide position and advised him to decline it.
 In July 1847, Breckinridge delivered an address at a mass military funeral in Frankfort to honor Kentuckians killed in the Battle of Buena Vista.
 The oration brought Whig Senator Henry Clay of Kentucky, whose son was among the dead, to tears, and inspired Theodore O'Hara to write "Bivouac of the Dead".

 Breckinridge again applied for a military commission after William Owsley, the governor of Kentucky, called for two additional regiments on August 31, 1847.
 Owsley's advisors encouraged the Whig governor to commission at least one Democrat, and Whig Senator John J. Crittenden supported Breckinridge's application.
 On September 6, 1847, Owsley appointed Manlius V. Thomson as colonel, Thomas Crittenden as lieutenant colonel, and Breckinridge as major of the Third Kentucky Infantry Regiment.
-The regiment left Kentucky on November 1 and reached Vera Cruz by November 21.
-After a serious epidemic of la Vomito, or yellow fever, broke out at Vera Cruz, the regiment hurried to Mexico City.
+The regiment left Kentucky on November 1 and reached Veracruz by November 21.
+After a serious epidemic of la Vomito, or yellow fever, broke out at Veracruz, the regiment hurried to Mexico City.
 Reports indicate that Breckinridge walked all but two days of the journey, allowing weary soldiers to use his horse.
 When they reached Mexico City on December 18, the fighting was almost over; they participated in no combat and remained as an army of occupation until May 30, 1848.

 In demand more for his legal expertise than his military training, he was named as assistant counsel for Gideon Johnson Pillow during a court of inquiry initiated against him by Winfield Scott.
 Seeking to derail Scott's presidential ambitions, Pillow and his supporters composed and published letters that lauded Pillow, not Scott, for the American victories at Contreras and Churubusco.
 To hide his involvement, Pillow convinced a subordinate to take credit for the letter he wrote.
-Breckinridge biographer William C. Davis writes that it was "most unlikely" that Breckinridge knew the details of Pillow's intrigue.
+Breckinridge biographer William C. Davis writes that it is "most unlikely" that Breckinridge knew the details of Pillow's intrigue.
 His role in the proceedings was limited to questioning a few witnesses; records show that Pillow represented himself during the court's proceedings.

 Returning to Louisville on July 16, the Third Kentucky mustered out on July 21.
 During their time in Mexico, over 100 members of the 1,000-man regiment died of illness.
 Although he saw no combat, Breckinridge's military service proved an asset to his political prospects.